stevepop/vagrant-ansible-phalcon/README.md

 If you are using .git you should initialize your repository locally rather than on the server.
 This way you will not have to import keys into your Virtual Machine.

+I would recommend you to update follow settings in `Vagrantfile`

+`v.name = "Vagrant"`

+`"--name", "Vagrant",`

+`config.vm.network "public_network", ip: "192.168.1.47"`

+`private_interface: "192.168.1.47",`

+`hostname: "Vagrant"`

+I use 192.168.1.47 to my machine.
+I do not map any webserver to my host but instead adding a host to my host file: C:/Windows/System32/drivers/etc/hosts (or /etc/hosts on OS X, Linux)

 ## Using SSH